alunodoisgte/prep/offerings/README.md

 # [⏪ Understand Core Offerings](/README.md)

-If we were at Disney Land then *Core Offerings* we be our directional pillar.
+If we were at Disney Land then *Core Offerings* would be our directional pillar.
 You know those “you are here” things with a star helping you see where you fit into it all.
 So where is your star on our directional pillar?
 At the entrance?